-- d) Establish and protect stabilizing vegetation in stream channel restoration projects. - Assess the health of vegetation in prioritized stream channel restoration projects.
+Establish and protect native vegetation in riparian and stream channel restoration projects.

+Assess the health of vegetation in prioritized stream channel restoration projects.
 Plant additional native vegetation to support the ecosystem.
-Educate the public on the current and long-term benefits of these plants for ecosystem health and stormwater management. - "Provide people with information about how they can participate in protecting the environment-help them understand their impact so they are conscious and can take better choices" Community Member - e) Continue to work with OWASA and Town of Chapel Hill to improve riparian vegetation condition along sanitary sewer rights of ways and greenways. - Continue to prioritize sanitary sewer rights-of-ways and greenways based on the condition of riparian vegetation and ecosystem health in the Transition Areas, ETJ, and in the Town of Carrboro.
+Educate the public on the current and long-term benefits of these plants for ecosystem health and stormwater management.

+E Continue to work with OWASA and Town of Chapel Hill to improve riparian vegetation condition along sanitary sewer rights of ways and greenways.

+Continue to prioritize sanitary sewer rights-of-ways and greenways based on the condition of riparian vegetation and ecosystem health in the Transition Areas, ETJ, and in the Town of Carrboro.
 Work with OWASA and Town of Chapel Hill to install and maintain plantings in these areas.
 Educate the public on the benefits of these plantings.
-Also, pursue invasive species removal project (CCAP).
+Also, pursue invasive species removal project.
 Educate the public on invasive species in Carrboro.
 Organize community members to remove invasive species on project days and build environmental stewardship.